 If only there were some handy baby sleep charts that you could reference… Ah ha, you’ve come to the right place!

-In this post, I will cover the ins and outs of how to use this nifty baby sleep chart you will find further down.
-Print it, pin it, use it.
+In this post, I will cover the ins and outs of how to use these nifty baby sleep charts you will find further down.
+Print them, pin them, use them.
 You won’t regret it!

 Days when naps get missed are NOT days to remember!
 The result: grumpy, fussy babies who become impossible to settle and whiny, teary-eyed toddlers who don’t have the stamina to enjoy the afternoon.

 Why we care that baby gets enough sleep

 This is kind of obvious, but sleep is pretty darn important!

 Chances are if you have a small baby you are still getting up frequently to feed and not getting your typical 8 hours shuteye.
 A brutal reminder of just how much you need sleep!
 It’s even more crucial to babies, toddlers and children since they are still growing and developing.

 Sleep is crucial for growth, development, restoration & regeneration

 SLEEP PROMOTES GROWTH – growth hormone is active primarily when kids sleep

 SLEEP HELPS FIGHT SICKNESS – infection-fighting cytokines are activated during sleep